 Now that we can multiply a monomial by a monomial, how would we multiply a monomial by a polynomial, such as $3x^2(2x^3+5x-4)$?
-To multiply, you need to use the distribute paper.
+To multiply, you need to use .
 In a nutshell, you "distribute" the monomial to each term via multiplication.